oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 #### Public JWT claims

-Additional public claims MAY be used in the SD-JWT or in the Disclosures depending on the application.
+Additional public claims MAY be used in VC-SD-JWTs depending on the application.

 ## Example

-The following is a non-normative example of a Credential acting as the input for the VC-SD-JWT:
+The following is a non-normative example of an unsecured input payload of an VC-SD-JWT.

 ```
 {